I took the Akgünler Denizcilik “VİA-MARE” ferry from Girne in Cyprus to Tasucu in Turkey.

 There are 2 boats available.

-The fast boat which takes 2 hours 30 minutes or the slow boat which takes 6 hours.
+The fast boat, which takes 2 hours and 30 minutes or the slow boat, which takes 6 hours.
 Best check the sailing times on the official sites as the schedule changes.

 Arriving at the Girne Port on the north coast of Cyprus:

-As instructed in the confirmation email, I printed off my e-Ticket.
-I had to be at the ferry terminal 2 hours before departure.
-I headed there around 7 pm, thinking it would be a nice modern port with all the mod cons, and I could relax there a bit.
-Well, the port is a bordello.
-There is a big hall with some seats, a few electrical outlets, most were broken, a small cafe and lots of Turkish men, sitting around smoking.
-Yes, passive smoking is still a big thing in Turkey.
-There is no Wi-Fi.
+I headed off to the ferry terminal at around 7 pm.
+I was expecting the terminal to be modern with all the mod cons, where I could relax a bit.
+But the port was a bordello.
+There was a big hall with just a few seats, a small cafe and lots of Turkish men sitting around smoking.
+There was no Wi-Fi.

 Back through the security, through immigration, I get an exit stamp from the Turkish Republic of Northern Cyprus: